yogendrahexo/ART/README.md

    4. Inference is unblocked and the loop resumes at step 1.

 This training loop runs until a specified number of inference and training iterations have completed.

+## 🤖 ART•E Agent

+Curious about how to use ART for a real-world task?
+Check out the [ART•E Agent](https://openpipe.ai/blog/art-e-mail-agent) blog post, where we detail how we trained Qwen 2.5 14B to beat o3 at email retrieval!

 ## 🧩 Supported Models